defdeveu/code.ios.Vulnabank/README.md

 # VulnaBank
 ### defdeveu. iOS secdev exam app.

-The application is the exam material for a â€˜Secure iOS Coding Trainingâ€™.
-The application has some serious security issues while providing â€˜life likeâ€™ functionality (of a banking app).
+The application is the exam material for a ‘Secure iOS Coding' course.
+The application has some serious security issues while providing ‘life like’ functionality (of a banking app).

 ### Technology stack